alanionita/appsyncmasterclass-frontend/_docs/DIFFS.md

 # 05-14-Configure_CI_CD_pipeline_with_Amplify

 Diffs:
-- Amplify setup: now requires auth with Github; install the Amplify App; narrow the repo access to `appsyncmasterclass-frontend`; return to Amplify deploy console; push a commit to repo if you can't see it in the list
+- Amplify setup: now requires auth with Github; install the Amplify App; narrow the repo access to `appsyncmasterclass-frontend`; return to Amplify deploy console; push a commit to repo if you can't see it in the list; select the repo from list and deploy the app;
+- Amplify variables: since this app uses .env vars we also need to add these to the Amplify deployment`

 Release: no release because it mostly involves console changes